MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 Use the preview results button to verify the sample values of the selected properties and query filter.

-### 2. Map Identities
+### 2. Map identities

-In this step, you can map identities for both Microsoft Entra ID and Non Microsoft Entra ID identity types.
+In this step, you can map identities for both Microsoft Entra ID and Non-Microsoft Entra ID identity types.

-* If you choose Microsoft Entra ID as the type of identity source, the connector maps the Email IDs of users obtained from ServiceNow directly to UPN property from Microsoft Entra ID.
+* If you choose Microsoft Entra ID as the type of identity source, the connector maps the email IDs of users obtained from ServiceNow directly to UPN property from Microsoft Entra ID.
 * If you choose "Non-AAD" for the identity type see [Map your non-Azure AD Identities](map-non-aad.md) for instructions on mapping the identities.